dmungas/adc_summary_report/README.md

   This program uses R and Sweave to generate a pdf summary report.

-  The following filesmust either be inputted directly of extracted using a connection to the mysql server:
+  The following files must either be inputted directly or extracted using a connection to the mysql server:

   * adc_data_catalog.csv
   * enrollment.csv
   * assesslist.csv

 Subfolders are:

     Input Files - required if .csv files are directly inputted SQL Files - required if sql queries for adc_data_catalog and enrollment are being submitted